 A new pop-up window will open here move to Driver Tab.

 - Update Drivers: This will start the Hardware Update Wizard.

 - Roll Back Driver: This will uninstall the most recently updated driver and will roll back your configuration, to the earlier version.
 You may need to roll back a driver if you find that your device fails after updating the driver.

 - Disable (or Enable) Driver: This will disable the Driver, till you enable it back again.

 - Uninstall Driver: This will uninstall completely the driver’s files and registry settings for the selected hardware.

 Perform Roll Back Driver option

-- Now to perform Roll Back Driver option click on Roll Back Driver option,
+- Now to perform the Roll Back Driver option click on the Roll Back Driver option,

-- Select the Appropriate Reason why you are roll back the driver and follow on-screen instruction to perform Roll back the current driver version to the previous one.
+- Select the Appropriate Reason why you are roll back the driver and follow the on-screen instructions to perform Roll back the current driver version to the previous one.

 - After that Restart windows To take effect the changes and check the currently installed driver is working properly.